ShajibEwuCse19/Fresh-Graduate-software-engineering-interview-preparation-in-a-Bangladeshi-Tech-Company/README.md

 - Ask your senior for a referral for your desired position (either a fresher position or an experienced position).
 - Must solve previous interview problems from Glassdoor.
 Search on Google for interview questions, and you'll find them on Glassdoor.
 - Create a beautiful resume where you will add your project links with short descriptions of your projects, programming skills, technical skills, awards, activities, and educational qualifications.
+- How to represent a project in your GitHub repository.
+[Example Project Link](https://github.com/ShajibEwuCse19/Library-Management-System-Using-JAVA?tab=readme-ov-file)
 - Important Post about BD job interview
   - [Link-1](https://shahriar76.medium.com/important-topics-and-questions-for-bd-software-engineering-job-interviews-46e9338b21a)
 - **This resume secured me interview calls from Pathao, Welldev, Brain Station 23, Apps code, Selise, Samsung etc. top tech company when I was a fresh graduate:**